maparrar/torre_docs/README.md

-# Problem and suggested solution
+# Problem and proposed solution

 ## Problem:
-Sometimes there isn't an easy way to know the job that people want to apply for several reasons:
-- there is not an standard for the jobs names between countries, or even companies
-- intersection between abilities for jobs: software developer, web developer, front end developer, needs algorithm skills
-- people are amazingly unique, with skills that usually are not consider for jobs, and could be really useful for some companies, ie:
-	- a Social Worker with abilities in logistics => environmental consultation
-	- a Developer with abilities in electronics => software developer in electronics company
+Sometimes is difficult for a candidate to know what skills need to be improved to apply for a specific job.
+Even when she/he can see the list of required skills, is not easy to compare with another jobs' required skills.

 ## Proposed solution:
-	Visualization system to find jobs or careers that are aligned with current abilities or abilities to learn in the future
+**skills viewer**: visualisation system to find the skills that need to be improved for a job and 'advertisement' of academies where can be studied them.

+The candidate can look for the available jobs and view graphically and intuitively which of these jobs are 'near' to his/her current skills.
+The criteria are:
+- distance: near means the candidate doesn't need so much skills to be 'good' candidate for that job.
+Far means need improve more skills
+- size: big means a big compensation
+- color: type of job: freelance-gigs, full-time-employment, ...

 ### Data flow:
 ```